C-Ninjas/Workplace.UI/README.md

-# Workplace.UI
+# WorkplaceApp

-React UI of Workplace App
+## Workplace's Back to Office App

+This repository contains the code for Workplace UI